What Makes a Good Retail Sales Training Program?

 Overall, what you’re paying may not be that high, but you may be surprised at just how much poor training is costing your business in missed revenue and sales opportunities

-Numerous studies have shown that the dynamic training described here can increase wins by more than 15 percent across the board.
+Numerous studies have shown that the dynamic training described here can increase wins by more than 15 percent overall.

-If you’re not capitalizing on that 15 percent, then your inexpensive training program costs you quite a bit.
+If you’re not capitalizing on that 15 percent, your inexpensive training program will cost you quite a bit.

 Good Retail Training ROI